 Q: Most memorable journey:

-A: It would have to be either: - Arriving into Wadi Rum at sunset.
+A: Tough one.
+Driving from Axum to the Simien Mountains in northern Ethiopia was incredibly special.
+It may be a long drive, but you are so well rewarded with the views and wildlife that you meet along the way.
+Or arriving into Wadi Rum at sunset.
 The colours and the landscape were incredible/ otherworldly.
-I can understand why so many film sets are shot there... - Guiding a night drive in the Maasai Mara and seeing a Lion Pride hunt, two Leopard's and an Aardvark in one night!!
+I can understand why so many film sets are shot there.
+Or guiding a night drive in the Maasai Mara and seeing a Lion Pride hunt, two Leopard's and an Aardvark in one night!!
 Still the most incredible Safari I have ever done.